Eight things we learned during the 2018 NFL season, one for each division

 The Dolphins finished second but are the furthest AFC East team from catching the Patriots

 This isn't just because Miami fired coach Adam Gase on Monday.
 It's a big-picture assessment involving quarterbacks.
 Ryan Tannehill had every opportunity this year to prove he could be the guy the Dolphins thought they drafted, and he didn't.
 Miami is set back at least a year at the most important position, while the Jets and Bills exit 2018 feeling very good about the young quarterbacks they drafted.
 They have more to do to build around Sam Darnold and Josh Allen, but when you believe you have your quarterback, other decisions are much easier.
-Miami has to find a coach and a quarterback, while the Jets just need the coach and the Bills believe they have both.
+Miami has to find a coach and a quarterback, while the Jets just need a coach and the Bills believe they have both.
 That puts the Dolphins behind the pack when we're imagining who could take over this division once Bill Belichick and Tom Brady are done with it.

 Repeating is hard, no matter how good you look

 On this one, I was actually right.
-There was no reason to think the Eagles wouldn't repeat as NFC East champions except that no one has since 2003-04.
+There was no reason to think the Eagles wouldn't repeat as NFC East champions except that no one has done it since 2003-04.
 This is not a coincidence.
 The division is packed with bitter rivals who never seem to be in rebuilding mode and is perpetually quite competitive.
 The Eagles had a Super Bowl hangover most of the season and showed a champion's mettle in recovering to make the playoffs as a wild card, but they still finished second to Dallas, meaning that streak lives another year.
 It would be at least a mild surprise to see the Eagles make a Super Bowl run from the No. 6 seed with Nick Foles, but no one's here to say they can't.
 Regardless, the position in which they enter this year's postseason reflects how difficult it is to do what they did last year twice in a row.
 A lesson worth remembering this summer when we're extolling the dynasty prospects of whoever wins Super Bowl LIII a few weeks from now.

 Some defensive players ARE worth quarterback money